Ruuudy1/HFT_PYNQZ1-Z2/README.md

 The onboard PHY on PYNQ boards is wired to the PS, making direct PL interfacing impossible.
 We adapted by offloading Ethernet to the PS and using DMA for ultra-fast PS-to-PL data transfer.

-### UDP Parser Development

-Unlike the FAST decoder (which used QuickFAST), the UDP parser was built from scratch.
-We reverse-engineered integration by manually bridging it to the FAST pipeline.

----

 ## Understanding Output Files

 ### `design_1_wrapper.bit`